jmathai/elodie/Readme.md

 ./elodie.py import --destination="/where/i/want/my/photos/to/go" /where/my/photo/is.jpg
 ```

 You'll notice that the photo was organized into an *Unknown Location* folder.
-That's because you haven't set up your MapQuest API ([instructions](#using-openstreetmap-data-from-mapquest).
+That's because you haven't set up your MapQuest API ([instructions](#using-openstreetmap-data-from-mapquest)).

 Now you're ready to learn more about Elodie.